rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

  alter system set cpu_count=0;
  @/home/oracle/labs/multitenant/cpu_test.sql</copy>
  ````
-The workload without resources runs faster as they make use of all the CPUs.
+The workload without resource management runs faster as they make use of all the CPUs.

 Resource Manager CPU.